 Daytime solution options:

-- Fleece liners for day are needed once baby starts solids.
+Fleece liners for day are needed in all nappies once baby starts solids.
 They catch solid poop very well.
 Without these cleaning poop can be tricky.

 Night time solution options:

-- A hemp prefold (the best older toddler night nappy) and two to three boosters and a fleece liner and fleece cover/longies
+A hemp prefold (the best older toddler night nappy) and two to three boosters or a padfolded flat, a fleece liner and fleece cover/longies

-- Two flats and fleece liner and cover/longies.
+Two flats and fleece liner and a fleece cover/longies.
 See our night folding video for the flat combos.

 Avoid PUL covers at night.

 What covers are best?

-Summer: Fleece covers for day and home play.
+Summer: Fleece covers or SuperWraps for day time.
 Fleece covers for night.

 Solid poop must be discarded in the toilet.

 Use fleece liners.
 Disposable liners are yet another landfill item.
 They are not flushable.

-- Get a bidet sprayer.
+Get a bidet sprayer.
 They are not expensive, are easily hooked up to the toilet and are a total game changer.
-There is three to four years of poop cleaning.
-Make it easy for yourself.

 Reusable cloth wipes